aws-amplify/docs/docs/start/getting-started/fragments/ios/add-api.md

 ## Enable cloud syncing

 In order to enable cloud syncing you need to **configure your application to use the Amplify API category**.
-Open the `AppDelegate.swift` file and **update the amplify initialization code** to add the API plugin.
+Open the main file of the application - `AppDelegate.swift` or `TodoApp.swift` depending on the Life Cycle previously chosen - and **update the amplify initialization code** to add the API plugin.
 The `application(_,didFinishLaunchingWithOptions:)` function should now call `Amplify.add(plugin:)` with a reference to an `AWSAPIPlugin` instance:

 ```swift
 let models = AmplifyModels()